Information

 ONLINE STREAMING AND GIVING

-Go back to the Home page on this Site for Online Giving and Streaming.
-The Live Stream Button is a link to the First Baptist Church YouTube account.
-The Donate button is a link to PayPal that includes a drop down menu of the 2025 presenters and an opportunity to donate toward Conference expenses.
+Online Streaming and Giving Links are on the Home Page of this Website.
+The Donate button is a link to PayPal that includes a drop down menu of the 2026 presenters and an opportunity to donate toward NCPC.

 DOCTRINAL STATEMENT